kevinkawchak/single-prompt-bill/README.md

 ## Responsible use and license

-The reproduced statutory text is a work of the United States Government in the public domain (17 U.S.C. § 105); the authoritative version is the United States Code as published by the Office of the Law Revision Counsel.
+The reproduced text is a work of the United States Government in the public domain (17 U.S.C. § 105); the authoritative version is the United States Code as published by the Office of the Law Revision Counsel.
 The generated amendment framing, figures, tables, deliverables, and documentation